 Factors Controlling Temperature Distribution

-The factors controlling the temperature distribution on the Earth’s surface is discussed below:
+The factors controlling the temperature distribution on the Earth’s surface are discussed below:

 The latitude of the Place